Vratsa: Geography

 The area has diverse natural features.
 Several protected natural attractions and historical monuments are located on the territory of the Vratsa State Forestry.

 Climate

-The climate is humid continental, similar to that of Sofia.
+The climate is humid continental with hot summers and cold winters.
 The average annual temperature is about 11 °C.

-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
+Climate in this area has noticeable differences between highs and lows, and there is adequate rainfall year-round.
+The Köppen Climate Classification subtype for this climate is "Dfa" – humid continental climate.

 Population

-The number of the residents of the city reached its peak in the period 1990-1991 when it exceeded 85,000.
-As of February 2011, the town has a population of 60,692 inhabitants.
-The following table presents the change of the population after 1887.
+The number of the residents of the city reached its peak in the period 1990–1991 when it exceeded 85,000.
+As of February 2011, the town had a population of 60,692 inhabitants.

 Ethnic, linguistic and religious composition

 According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows: